Meet the cast of BBC1 thriller Informer

 Bel Powley and Paddy Considine are joined by newcomer Nabhaan Rizwan in this six-part TV series

-BBC1’s intriguing new TV series Informer will take us into the murky world of police informants, as a young British-Pakistani man called Raza Shar (Nabhaan Rizwan) finds himself coerced and recruited by Counter-Terrorism Officer DS Gabe Waters (Paddy Considine).
+BBC1’s intriguing new TV series Informer takes us into the murky world of police informants, as a young British-Pakistani man called Raza Shar (Nabhaan Rizwan) finds himself coerced and recruited by Counter-Terrorism Officer DS Gabe Waters (Paddy Considine).

 Gabe himself has a past he wants to remain secret, but his new partner is DC Holly Morten (Bel Powley), a diligent cop with endless curiosity.
 Soon the counter-terrorism investigation starts to heat up – with higher and higher stakes for all three characters and their families.